V-Sekai/manuals/decisions/20210212-use-log4brains-to-manage-the-adrs.md

-# Use Log4brains to manage the ADRs
+# Superseded: Use Log4brains to manage the ADRs

 - Status: superseded
 - Date: 2021-02-11